-Repeat casino marker offenders may not be able to escape prosecution even if they pay everything back.
-The D.A. may request that the defendant remain on probation for a few years and be barred from entering Nevada casinos to gamble.
+However, repeat casino marker offenders may not be able to escape prosecution even if they pay everything back.
+The D.A. may request that the defendant remains on probation for a few years and be barred from entering Nevada casinos to gamble.

 4.2.1 Civil confessions of judgment

 Another option the D.A. may consider is for the defendant to plead guilty to a Nevada gross misdemeanor in exchange for signing a civil confession of judgment.
 This is a legal admission that the defendant owes the casinos money.
 This way, the only way casinos can pursue their money is through suing the defendant in civil court.